university-of-york/uoy-app-course-search/README.md

 npm test
 ```

-#### Visual Testing
+### Visual tests

 This repo uses [Percy](https://percy.io/ad91c322/uoy-app-course-search) for visual testing - this allows us to see UI changes as a result of each pull request.
-More details can be found in the [University of York Wiki page](https://wiki.york.ac.uk/pages/viewpage.action?pageId=220921899) (University users only).
+More details can be found in the [University of York wiki](https://wiki.york.ac.uk/pages/viewpage.action?pageId=220921899) (University users only).

+### Performance tests

+We use [Lighthouse](https://developers.google.com/web/tools/lighthouse/) to run performance tests against the application on each new build and pull request.
+Performance scores below 85 are marked as a failing build.

-### Deployment
+## Deployment

 Deployment to the development and production environments happens through GitHub actions that trigger automatically when new code is merged into the `dev` and `main` branches.
 See the [deployment wiki page](https://github.com/university-of-york/uoy-app-course-search/wiki/Deployment) for more details.

-#### Deploying to your own AWS account
+### Deploying to your own AWS account

 You can run Course Search in your own AWS account.
 Make sure you've got an active token under `~/.aws/credentials` (e.g. by logging into your account with `saml2aws`) and then run: